prof18/marcogomiero.com/content/posts/drafts/test-git-push.md

 https://docs.gradle.org/current/userguide/test_kit.html

 To make the push work, some initial setup is required in the folder for the cocoa repository (testDestFolder in the code).
 It's the classc work for setting up a git repository

+This includes initializing a Git repository in the folder designated for the CocoaPods repository (referred to as testDestFolder in the code).
+The setup process is straightforward, mirroring classic Git repository initialization steps.

 ```bash